emqxarchive/emqx-docs-en/source/design.rst

 Plugin is a normal erlang application that can be started/stopped dynamically by a running *EMQ* broker.

-emqttd_plugins Module
+emqx_plugins Module
 ---------------------

-The plugin mechanism is implemented by emqttd_plugins module:
+The plugin mechanism is implemented by emqx_plugins module:

 .. code-block:: erlang

-    -module(emqttd_plugins).
+    -module(emqx_plugins).

     -export([load/1, unload/1]).